MoShaer29/RedCodingCar-IoTProject/README.md

   1. IoTProject: contains the code that is loaded into the ESP.
   2. IoTProjectDebugging: contains the same code in IoTProject but with changes that help to debug the code in case there was an error.
   3. UNIT TESTS: contains the base code that helped us reach the final one (tests to check if the hardware work correctly).
   4. User Manual: contains the connections diagram the user manual (how to use the car).
+  5. Pics: some pictures about the project.

 # Libraries used in the code: